-192 The TOE shall meet the requirement "Basic internal transfer protection (FDP\ITT.1)" as specified below.
+194 The TOE shall meet the requirement "Basic internal transfer protection (FDP\ITT.1)" as specified below.

-FDP\ITT.1 Basic internal transfer protection

-FDP\ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.

-Dependencies: [FDP\ACC.1 Subset access control, or FDP\IFC.1 Subset information flow control]

-Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.
+FDP_ITT.1 Basic internal transfer protection Hierarchical to: No other components.
+FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.
+Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.

-193 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT\ITT.1)" as specified below.
+195 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT\ITT.1)" as specified below.

-FPT\ITT.1 Basic internal TSF data transfer protection

-FPT\ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
+FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
+FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
+Dependencies: No dependencies.
 Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.